ranzilucas/verifit_lucas/README.md

 ### Guides
+There are 5 member in the system, with id 1 to 5 you can test using the swagger ui.

-Please follow the comands to run the app:
+Please follow the commands to run the app:

 ```shell
 mvn clean package